corrode/corrode.github.io/content/blog/prototyping/index.md

 ### The `todo!` macro

-I found that I use [`todo`](https://doc.rust-lang.org/std/macro.todo.html) a lot to sketch out the API.
+I find that I use [`todo`](https://doc.rust-lang.org/std/macro.todo.html) a lot to sketch out the API.

 I will just scaffold out the functions or a module and then fill in the blanks later.
 It's like sketching: you don't have to fill in all the details right away and you can come back to it later once the composition is clear.